 I use to look at a man crying as weak.
-It would have to take something major to get a tear out of me.
+It would take something major to get a tear out of me.
 I had hardened myself for some stupid reason.
 That all changed when we lost Brad.
 I was about to learn so much about crying.
 There were different types of crying: some were easier than others, some last longer, and some even left a headache behind.
 Though there were many tearful moments in the 24 hours after losing Brad, there are three times that I remember the most: when I took him out of the room for the last time, calling the funeral home, and when we left the hospital the next morning.

 Taking him out of the room, I felt, was my duty as a father.
 The normal procedure was to call the nurse after our final goodbyes and she would come take him away.
 I did not want that.
 I wanted Sarah to see him leave with me.
 I would escort him to wherever he was going.
 It instinctually felt so important.
 I was able to hold it together as I exited the room.
 Sarah needed to see me strong, that was my thinking anyway.
 I took him to the newborn room, gave him back to the nurses, and exited.
 As I approached our room, I crumbled.
 I found a hidden area in the hallway, went there quickly, and sobbed.
 I could not let anyone hear me, but I was so loud.
 I was not use to this.
 This was not just crying; it was a flood of emotions out of my soul carried by my tears and gasps for breath.
 I got it together and went back in the room.